Discover the gems of Helsinki street art in Pasila neighbourhood.

-The adress of Pasila Urban Art Center is Kasöörinkatu 3.
+The address of Pasila Urban Art Center is Kasöörinkatu 3.
 The place is located in the inner yard of the house, next to a ramp with a boat painted by Fat Heat and futuristic graffiti by TransOne.
 The easiest way to reach Pasila Urban Art Center is to take the tram 9 to a stop called Jämsänkatu and walk up the small slope behind the stop.
 Or to take any train to Pasila and walk a bit.

 Public tours are held in English (unless otherwise stated), but we do on request private tours also in Finnish, German and Russian (for private tours, please contact us).
-This summer we are doing tours usually every second Saturday at 11am, but private tours are made on request also during the winter time.